NikhilBagwe/Learn-React/01 - Igniting our app.md

 ## Don't use CDN :

 - In case the React version is updated, we have to update our link and do the whole process of deployment again.
 - When we host our app, the node_modules are present on our server.
-It is easier to access files stored on our server than CDN which are stored elsewhere.
+It is easier to access files stored on our server than CDN which are stored elsewhere on third-party servers.
 - So lets install React into our node_modules.

 ## Installing React into node_modules :